Reproductions & Permissions

 Read more about the library collections.

-For inquiries concerning Museum Department collections, such as three-dimensional objects (glass pieces, paintings, textiles, etc.) and unique works on paper (architectural drawings, blueprints, etc.), please fill out a Museum Request Form.
+Contact the Museum Department for information about three-dimensional objects (glass pieces, paintings, textiles, etc.) and unique works on paper (architectural drawings, blueprints, etc.), by completing the Museum Request Form.

 Read more about the museum collections.